-The Federal Motor Carrier Safety Administration, otherwise known in the auto transport industry as FMCSA, has strict guidelines to the number of hours a truck driver may operate on the road.
-For their protection and the public, they are not free to do whatever they want.
+To stay compliant with the Hours of Service regulations, truck drivers must keep accurate records of their driving and on-duty time.
+The Federal Motor Carrier Safety Administration, otherwise known in the auto transport industry as FMCSA, has strict guidelines for the number of hours a truck driver may operate on the road.
+They are not free to do whatever they want for their protection and the public.
 The FMCSA put it very succinctly and nicely:

 Auto Transport Trucks That Are Susceptible To FMCSA Rules

-Basically if a truck is over 10,000 pounds and hauling commercial loads interstate, it is subject to the Unites States Department of Transportation rules and regulations.
+If a truck is over 10,000 pounds and hauling commercial loads interstate, it is subject to the United States Department of Transportation rules and regulations.
 If a truck only operates within one state, it is considered intrastate and does not need to comply with federal government regulations.
-However, most car shipments do cross state lines and therefore the truck driver is subject to interstate rules.
+However, most car shipments cross state lines; therefore, the truck driver is subject to interstate rules.

 What Are The Basic Hours of Service Guideline Limits?

-There are three main rules that make sense to everyone.
-And then come the lawyers to parse it this way and that, exceptions for this rule and that, and parsing of the parsing of exceptions to exceptions.
-Yeah, in the end you need a scorecard because nobody reads Shakespeare anymore (look up his advice regarding lawyers) and there’s enough wiggle room to get out of almost every situation.
-Be that as it may, here are the three main rules that the FMCSA spelled out clearly as quoted from the FMCSA Interstate Truck Driver’s Guide to Hours of Service:
+Three primary rules make sense to everyone.
+And then come the lawyers to parse it this way, exceptions for this rule and that, and parsing exceptions to exceptions.
+It would help if you had a scorecard because there’s enough wiggle room to get out of almost every situation.
+Be that as it may, here are the three main rules that the FMCSA spelled out clearly, as quoted from the FMCSA Interstate Truck Driver’s Guide to Hours of Service:

 Your driving is limited to the 14-consecutive-hour duty period even if you take some off-duty time, such as a lunch break or a nap, during those 14 hours.